Rockies vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Cole Irvin (1-3) will take the mound for the Orioles, his 11th start of the season.
+- The Orioles will send Kyle Bradish (8-6) to the mound for his 24th start this season.

-- He has earned a quality start one time in 10 starts this season.

-- Irvin has two starts in a row of five innings or more.
+- Bradish has two starts in a row of five innings or more.

-- He has six appearances with no earned runs allowed in 18 chances this season.
+- In 23 appearances this season, he has finished seven without allowing an earned run.

 |Opponent